- Find a Trail

 - Get Involved

-Explore the best rated trails in Benton Harbor, MI.
-Whether you're looking for an easy walking trail or a bike trail like the Prairie Duneland Trail and Granger Paths.
-With more than 40 trails covering 353 miles you're bound to find a perfect trail for you.
+Explore the best rated trails in Benton Harbor, MI, whether you're looking for an easy walking trail or a bike trail like the Mishawaka Riverwalk and Granger Paths .
+With more than 44 trails covering 372 miles you're bound to find a perfect trail for you.
 Click on any trail below to find trail descriptions, trail maps, photos, and reviews.

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!